 Jamaican Festival Recipe

+This Jamaican Festival recipe makes a sweet and delicious side dish (similar to Jamaican fried dumplings), that goes perfectly well with popular Jamaican food like Escovitch Fish, Jerk Chicken and Jerk Pork.
 If you’ve ever tried Jamaican Festival, chances are they’re high on your list of favourite Jamaican side dishes.
 However, many people have difficulty making them at home.
-With my easy to follow Jamaican festival recipe, you’ll learn all my special cooking tips and tricks to make this tasty treat over and over again!
+With my easy to follow, step-by-step Jamaican festival recipe, you’ll learn all my secret cooking tips to help you make this tasty Jamaican treat over and over again!

 - 2 cups all-purpose flour